beehive-lab/TornadoVM/docs/source/multi-device.rst

         --jvm=" -Dblur.red.device=0:0 -Dblur.green.device=0:1 -Dblur.blue.device=0:0" \
         -m  tornado.examples/uk.ac.manchester.tornado.examples.compute.BlurFilter

-By adding the --enableConcurrentDevices flag, one VM per device will be spawned through a Java thread-pool, allowing both devices to run concurrently.
+By adding the --enableConcurrentDevices flag, one instance of the TornadoVM Interpreter per device will be spawned through a Java thread-pool, allowing all devices to run concurrently.

-The expected output after execution:
+The expected output after execution is:

 .. code:: bash